-For Forex Traders in Canada a Guide to IIROC Forex Brokers
+For Forex Traders in Canada, a Guide to IIROC Forex Brokers

-An introduction to the IIROC and IIROC regulated brokers
+An introduction to the IIROC and IIROC-regulated brokers

 The IIROC and financial regulation

-- Investigating misconduct – It is permitted to initiate disciplinary proceedings and impose penalties, suspensions, fines, permanent bans or termination of membership, if it deems it necessary
+- Investigating misconduct – It is permitted to initiate disciplinary proceedings and impose penalties, suspensions, fines, permanent bans or termination of membership, if it deems it necessary.

 The IIROC and its connection with provincial regulatory bodies

 Forex traders in Canada have previously found the industry’s regulation to be very confusing, as there were two sets of rules for Forex brokers to comply with.
-This was seen as an unnecessary complication and provincial and national regulatory bodies have been working hard to harmonize the situation.
+This was seen as an unnecessary complication, and provincial and national regulatory bodies have been working hard to harmonise the situation.
 It has resulted in a new set of rules to guide Forex brokers and the conduct of the industry.

 The rules for Forex brokers in Canada and IIROC registration

-The future looks bright for Forex traders in Canada
+The future looks bright for Forex traders in Canada.

-Many Canadian Forex brokers have already made the required changes and there are also a number that have created independent IIROC registered companies that operate separately from the parent company.
+Many Canadian Forex brokers have already made the required changes, and there are also a number that have created independent IIROC-registered companies that operate separately from the parent company.
 These independent companies are designed specifically for Canadian Forex traders.

-If you’re worried it’s going to be difficult to find out whether a broker is IIROC registered don’t be.
-There is an easy to use search option on the Commission’s website.
-And this is something we’d always recommend.
+If you’re worried it’s going to be difficult to find out whether a broker is IIROC registered, don’t be.
+There is an easy-to-use search option on the Commission’s website, and this is something we’d always recommend.
 Performing your own due diligence is very important, as there have been a number of Forex brokers claiming to be regulated when they simply are not.
 You can quickly check a broker’s regulatory claims and find details relating to registration, approval, and whether there have been disciplinary issues.